cruelseabass/cruelseabass/README.md

 </h6>

-I am a music lover, I listen to all types of music excpet generic pop music and country music.
+I am a music lover, I listen to all types of music except generic pop music and country music.
 I REALLY indulge in __rock music and band history__.
 I greaty __love TOOL__ as it is my favorite band, if you have any music reccomendations please, send them over!

+I clarify a lot about me in my [@cheesewezz](https://github.com/cheesewezz) account.
+Go check it out!